mckinleymo/Twitter-Language-Visualizer/TwitterLanguageVisualizer/README.md

 devtools::install_github("mckinleymo/Twitter-Language-Visualizer")
 ```

-This package connects <code>Twitter-Language-Visualizer</code> to
+This package relies on <code>rtweet</code>.
-<code>rtweet</code>.
-As a result, each user must have previously
-acquired authentication from Twitter and instructions to do that [can be
-found here](http://rtweet.info/articles/auth.html).
-Expect that the
-browser will open and ask you to authenticate the app.
-Press the button
-to accept and authenticate rtweet.

 ## Usage

-To use my package there is only one function.
-This is how you will use
+To use <code>Twitter-Language-Visualizer</code> there is only one
+function.
+This is how you will use it.
-it.

 Its first argument takes any Twitter query surrounded by quotation
 marks.
 There is a default query set to search “dogs” if user does not